cakephp/docs/en/installation.rst

 instructions for Composer's Windows installer can be found within the README `here <https://github.com/composer/windows-setup>`__.

-Now that you've downloaded and installed Composer, you can get a new CakePHP application by running:
+Now that you've downloaded and installed Composer, let's say you want to create a new CakePHP application into my_app_name folder.
+For this just run the following composer command:

 .. code-block:: bash

-    php composer.phar create-project --prefer-dist cakephp/app [app_name]
+    php composer.phar create-project --prefer-dist cakephp/app my_app_name

 Or if Composer is installed globally:

 .. code-block:: bash

-    composer create-project --prefer-dist cakephp/app [app_name]
+    composer create-project --prefer-dist cakephp/app my_app_name

 Once Composer finishes downloading the application skeleton and the core CakePHP library, you should have a functioning CakePHP application